What Bootstrapping does

 Note that build --stage N compiler/rustc

-does not build the stage N compiler:
+does not build the stage N

-instead it builds the stage N+1 compiler using the stage N compiler.
+compiler: instead it builds the stage N+1 compiler using the stage N compiler.

-In short, stage 0 uses the stage0 compiler to create stage0 artifacts which will later be uplifted to be the stage1 compiler.
+will later be uplifted to be the stage1 compiler.

 In each stage, two major steps are performed: